 Messenger Rooms is Facebook’s answer to Zoom.
 The video calling service allows you to chat with up to 50 people at the same time.
-You don’t even need to be a Facebook user to join in.
+Anyone can join a Messenger Room chat, even if they don’t have a Facebook account.

 Messenger Rooms borrows a bunch of features from similar video chatting platforms.
 For instance, you can use virtual backgrounds like in Zoom, apply effects and filters to your face, share your screen with others on the call, lock your chat room like in Houseparty, and more.

 In this article, we’ll guide you on how you can create Messenger Rooms from various Facebook-owned platforms.

 How to create Facebook Messenger Rooms on the Messenger app

 - Click on the “People” tab and tap on the “Create a Room” option.

 - When you’re creating a Messenger Room, Facebook will give you the option of creating an open link that anyone — even non-Facebook members — can access.
 If you want to limit participation to Facebook users, you can select the “Only people on Facebook” option from the “Who can join” tab.